syncfusion-content/wpf-docs/wpf/OLAPClient/Overview.md

 Filter and Sorting - You can specify filters and sorting criteria by using the dialog boxes provided.

-Export support - You can also export the OlapGrid and OlapChart to MS-Excel and other supported image formats.
+Export support - You can also export the OlapGrid and OlapChart to Microsoft Excel and other supported image formats.

 ## User Guide Organization